Night vision goggles may have hampered helicopter pilots before crash with jet, experts tell NTSB

 A previous version of this story misspelled the name of Rick Dressler, an official with medevac operator Metro Aviation, in one instance.

-Associated Press writers David Klepper, Mike Catalini, Leah Askarinam, Ben Finley and Rio Yamat contributed to this story.
+Associated Press writers David Klepper, Mike Catalini, Leah Askarinam, Ben Finley and Rio Yamat contributed.